snehasingh711/2017-07-16-gapminder-demo/README.md

 Demo repository for leaning git with gapminder data

 Code from a Software Carpentry workshop held at UCSF on July 15th and 16th, 2017

+We can also add text from our local machines